ihazratummar/Islam24/README.md

-# Islamic 24 Application
+# Islam 24 Application

 **Embrace the Serenity of Faith with Islamic 24**

-Discover a seamless and intuitive Islamic app crafted to enhance your spiritual journey. **Islamic 24** offers a clutter-free experience with no ad interruptions, allowing you to focus entirely on your prayers and religious obligations.
+Discover a seamless and intuitive Islamic app crafted to enhance your spiritual journey. **Islam 24** offers a clutter-free experience with no ad interruptions, allowing you to focus entirely on your prayers and religious obligations.

 <div align="center">
   <a href="https://play.google.com/store/apps/details?id=com.hazrat.islam24">